tillitis/tkey-ssh-agent/README.md

 - The Ed25519 signerapp.
 Used as root of trust and SSH authentication
 - The random app.
 - The RNG stream app.
 Providing arbitrary high quality random numbers
-- fooapp.
+- blink.
 A minimalistic example application

 For more information about the apps, see subsections below.